Maze055/web-dragonvale/dragonvale_starter/README.md

  |   ├──vendor.ts              * our vendor file
  │   │
  │   ├──app/                   * WebApp: folder
- │   │   ├──app.spec.ts        * a simple test of components in app.ts
+ │   │   ├──app.component.spec.ts        * a simple test of components in app.ts
  │   │   ├──app.e2e.ts         * a simple end-to-end test for /
  │   │   └──app.ts             * App.ts: a simple version of our App component components
  │   │